sahilkumar12-max/calc/README.md

 If you'd like to contribute to the project, feel free to open an issue or submit a pull request.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Project structure and initial code inspired by [example project/link].
 - Special thanks to [contributors, if any] for their contributions.

 ## Contact